biotite-dev/biotite/doc/tutorial/structure.rst

    # Get a stack containing arrays containing only the first atom
    substack = stack[:, 0]

-Furthermore the package contains advanced filters, that create boolean masks from an array using specific criteria.
+Furthermore, the package contains advanced filters, that create boolean masks from an array using specific criteria.
 Here is a small example

 .. code-block:: python